Tresjs/tres/docs/guide/your-first-scene.md

 ## Canvas size

-By default, `TresCanvas` component will take the **parent's width and height**, if you are experiencing a blank page make sure the parent element have a proper size.
+By default, `TresCanvas` component will take the **parent's width and height**, if you are experiencing a blank page make sure the parent element has a proper size.

 ```vue
 <script lang="ts" setup>